The Matrix Model of Addiction Treatment: A Guide

 - Reinforcing healthier coping skills.

-- Becoming involved with 12-step and other types of support groups.
+- Becoming involved with 12-Step and other types of support groups.

 - Individualized goals determined between the patient and their treatment team.